FlashView

 What FlashView is

-Open a folder with thousands of photos.
-Scroll through them at full speed.
-Rate your keepers with a single keystroke, flag the rejects, filter down to what matters, and export ratings as standard XMP — ready for Lightroom, Bridge, Photo Mechanic, or digiKam.
+FlashView is a fast, lean photo tool for Windows.
+Open a folder with thousands of photos and scroll through smoothly.
+Rating comes on top: keepers with a single keystroke, reject the rest, filter down to what matters.
+Ratings are stored as standard XMP — readable in Lightroom, Bridge, Photo Mechanic, or digiKam.

 What sets it apart